 We believe that three criteria best allow us to select students who are most likely to become successful professionals.
 First, the soundness of an applicant's research proposal indicates whether the student will complete a dissertation in a timely fashion and whether that dissertation can become the basis for a book manuscript that will lead to a tenure-track job, tenure, and professional recognition.
 Second, the quality of written work is vital in the evaluation of a potential professional historian.
 We believe that a student's work must be clear, well organized, and effectively argued.
 Finally, the candidate must demonstrate the ability to move through a professional program.
-Many candidates who look good on "paper"—they have great GRE score and letters of recommendation—fall short when confronted by the hurdles of professional preparation.
+Many candidates who look good on "paper"—they have a great GPA and letters of recommendation—fall short when confronted by the hurdles of professional preparation.

 Our criteria are inter-related: A good proposal must be well written and argued and must be the result of mastering the requirements of graduate education.
 We usually favor those students who are well advanced in the program and can use time and financial support to complete the research and writing of their dissertation.
-Our selection committee also reviews letters of recommendation, graduate and undergraduate grades, and GRE scores.
+Our selection committee also reviews letters of recommendation, graduate and undergraduate grades, and GPA.
 The letters help the committee identify the candidate's strengths and weaknesses while the graduate record indicates the mastery of a professional program.
-Usually, although not always, our strongest candidates have outstanding GRE scores and undergraduate averages.
+Usually, although not always, our strongest candidates have outstanding undergraduate averages.

 Off-Campus CGS Teaching